swardlincoln/documentation/content/en/serverless/azure_container_apps/_index.md

 [2]: https://github.com/DataDog/crpb/tree/main/ruby-on-rails
 {{< /programming-lang >}}
 {{< /programming-lang-wrapper >}}

+### Deploy an Application with Datadog Agent

+1. Click on **Container Apps** service and then create
+2. Select the desired resources and proceed to the **App Settings** tab
+3. Select the container image you built to be deployed
+4. As environment variables, set
+   - `DD_API_KEY` with your Datadog API key
+   - `DD_SITE` with the Datadog website that will receive your data.
+If omitted, it defaults to `datadoghq.com`
+   - `DD_TRACE_ENABLED` to true
+5. Complete the service creation

 ### Custom metrics
 You can submit custom metrics using a [DogStatsd client][4].